Leonard Krumov

-Leonard Krumov (Sesto San Giovanni, 1 May 1996) is an Italian rugby union player.
+Leonard Krumov (Sesto San Giovanni, 1 May 1996) is a professional Italian rugby union player.

-His usual position is as a Lock and he currently plays for Zebre in United Rugby Championship.
+His usual position is lock and he currently plays for Zebre in United Rugby Championship.

 After playing for Italy Under 20 in 2015 and 2016, in November 2016 and June 2017 Krumov was named in the Emerging Italy squad for the Nations Cup.
 On the 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.

 He is one of Zebre centurioni, one of the few players to have collected at least 100 appearances for the club.
 He reached this goal on the 1st of March 2024 against Munster in Cork.